The Fertility and Reproduction Studies Group

 The Fertility and Reproduction Studies Group (FRSG) is an interdisciplinary research body founded in 1998 at the Institute of Social and Cultural Anthropology by Dr Soraya Tremayne and Professor David Parkin.
 Since its inception, FRSG has developed close links with the Medical Anthropology programme, and its regular Michaelmas Term seminar series is an integral part of the Medical Anthropology masters course at ISCA.
-The group provides lecture series to the University Institute of Reproductive Sciences (School of Obstetrics and Gynaecology), and holds specialist workshops on subjects including reproductive health, AIDS, and New Reproductive Technologies.
-Its members carry out research in conjunction with the Wellcome Trust, the ESRC, the University of Oxford and other major funding bodies.
+The group provides lecture series to the University Institute of Reproductive Sciences (School of Obstetrics and Gynaecology), and holds specialist workshops on subjects including reproductive health, AIDS, anthropological demography, and New Reproductive Technologies.
+Its members carry out research in conjunction with the Wellcome Trust, the ESRC, the University of Oxford, the Australian Research Council and other major funding bodies.

-FRSG's aim is to promote research and publication on the anthropology of fertility and reproduction, with emphasis on interdisciplinary methods.
-It addresses the changing dynamics of fertility from a cross-cultural perspective with implications for policy and planning.
-Its work has combined anthropological, demographic, epidemiological, historical, and biomedical perspectives in understanding the institutions, networks, and meanings that structure fertility and reproductive behaviour in different cultures.
+FRSG's aim is to promote research and publication on the anthropology of fertility, reproduction and health, with emphasis on interdisciplinary methods.
+It addresses the changing dynamics of human reproduction and health from a cross-cultural perspective, with implications for policy and planning.
+Its work has combined anthropological, demographic, epidemiological, historical, and biomedical perspectives in understanding the institutions, networks, and meanings that structure reproductive and health behaviour in different cultures.